-Mark, sign and date your proxy card and return it in the postage-paid envelope we have provided or return it to Vote Processing, c/o Broadnidge, 51 Mercedes Way, Edgewood, NY 11717.
+Mark, sign and date your proxy card and return it in the postage-paid envelope we have provided or return it to Vote Processing, c/o Broadridge, 51 Mercedes Way, Edgewood, NY 11717.

-IARK BLOCKS BELOW IN BLUE OR BLACK INK AS FOLLOW E86452-P29580 KEEP THIS I PORTION FOR YOU IR RECOR THIS PRO XY CA RD IS VA ALID ONL Y WHEN SIGNED AND DATED.
-DETACH AND RETURN THIS PO RTION ON VINNEB AGO INDUSTRIES, INC. Withhold For All To withhold authority to vote for any individua al The I Board of Directors recommends you vote FOR ollowing: IIA All Except nominee(s), mark "For All Except" and write th number(s) of the nominee(s) on the line below. e 1.
-Elect three Class II directors to hold office for a three-year term; 0 0 0 (X - Nominees: 01) Robert M. Chlusano 02) Richard (Rick) D. Moss 03) John M. Murabito The B oard of Directors recommends you vote FOR propose als 2 ar nd 3.
-For J Against Abstain 2.
-Approve, on an advisory basis, the compensation of our N lamed 8 xecutive 0 Officers; an d 0 0 0 3.
-Ratify the selection of Deloitte & Touche LLP as our indepe endent registered public acco ountant for Fiscal 2020.
-0 0 0 NOTE : Act on any other matters that may properly come before the m eeting.
-For ac ddress changes and/or comments, please check this box a back where indicated. nd writ te them 0 persor sign exactly as your name(s) appear(s) hereon.
-When significator, or other fiductary, please give full title as such.
-Johally, All holders must sign.
-If a corporation or partnership, thership name by authorized officer. gning a int own please s attorney ers should sign in full executor, each sign corporate Sinnat ture [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date
+E86452-P29580 KEEP THIS PORTION FOR YOUR RECORDS

+MULEN SIGNED AND DATED DETACH AND RETURN THIS PORTION ONLY THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.
+To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below.
+WINNEBAGO INDUSTRIES, INC. For Withhold For All All Except The Board of Directors recommends you vote FOR the following: Elect three Class II directors to hold office for a three-year 0 0 0 01) Robert M. Chlusano 02) Richard (Rick) D. Moss 03) John M. Murabito The Board of Directors recommends you vote FOR proposals 2 and 3.
+For Against Abstain 2.
+Approve, on an advisory basis, the compensation of our Named Executive Officers; and 0 0 3.
+Ratify the selection of Deloitte & Touche LLP as our independent registered public accountant for Fiscal 2020.
+0 0 NOTE: Act on any other matters that may properly come before the meeting.
+For address changes and/or comments, please check this box and write them on the back where indicated.
+Please sign exactly as your name(s) appear(s) hereon.
+When signing as attorney, executor, administrator, or other fiduciary, please give full title as such.
+Joint owners should each sign personally.
+All holders must sign.
+If a corporation or partnership, please sign in full corporate or partnership name by authorized officer.

+Signature (Joint Owners)